Accessibility Procurement Resources

 Furthermore, if a software exception is granted, this does not preclude a person with disabilities from filing a lawsuit against the university.
 The Office for Civil Rights will take any exceptions under consideration, but their first priority is to ensure that discrimination based on EIR does not occur.

-The Digital Accessibility team will also send Qualtrics surveys to requisitioners.
+The Digital Accessibility team also maintains a Qualtrics survey to assist with the service evaluation process.
 This survey is designed to elicit the use case, customer type (student/faculty/staff), the number of users, and its accessibility standards so that we may perform a product assessment.

 Texas Administrative Code, Chapter 213